 Back and neck surgeries vary in type, but whether a spine is getting fused or parts of the spine are removed, the seriousness of these procedures cannot be overlooked and should only be considered after other, less serious treatment options have been exhausted.

 One of the biggest tests of recovery following an accident is a patient’s ability to perform their normal daily activities.
 If pain continues to bother you following an accident, you may notice that your Activities of Daily Living, or ADL, were also negatively impacted.
 Any loss in your ability to function as you did before the accident—such as in your daily home routine, work duties, social activities, hobbies, sleep, or your overall sense of well-being—tells a huge amount about the degree to which you were injured.

-If your injuries are serious enough, you may have a loss of one or more of your ADLs long-term which can be devastating on your quality of life.
+If your injuries are serious enough, you may have a loss of one or more of your ADLs long-term which can be devastating to your quality of life.
 The inability to perform the activities that you either have to do or LOVE to do creates significant emotional and mental stress that needs to be accounted for in any legal case.

 The amount of damages you may be awarded is determined by the court and based upon the specific facts of your case.
 Each case is unique, and your back or neck injury settlement could be $10,000 or over $100,000 depending on several factors.
 Generally, you can seek damages to recover: